babincc/flutter_hue/README.md

 With Flutter Hue, developers can easily discover Hue bridges on the network, establish communication with them, and manipulate their connected devices.
 All of this is shown in the examples below.
 Also shown is how to change the color of lights and turning them on and off.

-**NOTE:** If your project does not use Flutter and requires pure Dart, you can use [dart_hue](https://pub.dev/packages/dart_hue).
+**NOTE:** If your project does not use Flutter and requires pure Dart, you can use <a href="https://pub.dev/packages/dart_hue" target="_blank">dart_hue</a>.
 Some features, such as local storage, are not provided and become the developer's responsibility in the pure Dart version.

 <div style="background-color: #101010; border-radius: 25px;" align="center">
 	</br>